caxzer/FPGA-Tetris/README.md

 PRNG : generates a random number between 1 and 7 for the Tetriminos Input_Controller : takes input and makes a bit vector for clean input signal Scoreboard : 7-Segment-Display controller
-Moduloticker : generates tick every 100ms (for control movements)(use 20 ticks for each fall)
+Tick_counter : generates tick every 100ms (for control movements)(use 20 ticks for each fall)

 Goals and timeline:
 1. draw FSM and Block Diagramm
 2. make display work

+--- Zwischenbericht
 3. draw blocks
 4. blocks fall with each tick
---- Zwischenbericht
-5. blocks move horizontally
+5. blocks move
-6. blocks rotate
-7. blocks stack
 8. (row)win/lose conditions

 --- Finalbericht

 References (add here!):